sergegamb/djangotutorial/README.md

 In part two we were working with database and migrations.
 We created our first model and played with django database api in a shell mode.
 Also we registered our model to admin part of the site
 ### part 3
 In that part we were working with Django Template system and learn about rendring and some shortcuts
+### part 4
+In that part we create simple form to vote and switched our views to generic